 You know what you need and what you want.

 You can run by decisions with other people but ultimately get quiet and listen to the little voice that’s inside you.
 That little voice will become clearer the more you listen to it.

 Whether that’s a bike ride, hike, or a simple walk to the store or the library, try to spend at least a few minutes outdoors.
 It’s good for you physically and good for your well-being.

 With jobs and side hustles, and a preschooler who is not in daycare, for us this looks different from day to day.
 Some days we spend tons of time outside, and other days it feels forced and like a huge annoying effort.
 But after we’ve been outside, always without fail our moods are better and we are more peaceful.

 14. Put your phone away at night.

 If you use your phone as your clock on your bed side table, it’s so easy to pick it up and start scrolling or typing.
-If you can, keep it out of the bedroom completely so the bedroom really is for rest (well, and other things – bonus tip for how to better yourself in relationships!
+If you can, keep it out of the bedroom completely so the bedroom really is for rest.
+Well, and other things – bonus tip for how to better yourself in relationships!

 15. Live more intentionally.